Azure/az-cgpu-onboarding/Confidential-GPU-H100-Manual-Installation-(PMK-for-Windows).md

 ```
 nvidia-smi conf-compute -e
 ```
-You should see: "CC Environment: INTERNAL"
+You should see: "CC Environment: PRODUCTION"

 ## Workload-Running
 Once you have finished the validation, you can execute the following commands to try a sample workload: